smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 must be declared in an outer block and thus RVO is missed.
 Alternatives such as those outlined in [Section 4](#4) would need to be used if it is necessary to benefit from RVO.

-Listing F shows an example situation where it is not possible to benefit from RVO.
-Functions `get` and `use` are some functions that return and accept an instance of `S`, respectively.
-(The code shown is actually a simplified version of real-life code.)
-The code in the "Lose RVO" scenario misses out on RVO, but it is simple and readable largely because the exception handlers are sequential.
-In contrast, the code in the "Gain RVO" scenario benefits from RVO, but it is obviously less readable, largely due to the nested exception handling.
+Listing F shows two possible code organizations for the same application.
+(The code is actually a simplified version of real-life code.)
+Functions `get` and `use` in the listing are some functions that return and accept an instance of `S`, respectively.
+The code with the "Lose RVO" organization misses out on RVO, but it is simple and readable, mainly because the exception handlers are sequential.
+In contrast, the code with the "Gain RVO" organization benefits from RVO, but it is less readable, largely due to the nested exception handling.

 **Note:** Listing F is meant only to illustrate common trade-offs involving RVO.
-It is not meant to promote any particular programming pattern.
-Other (better) approaches can exist, and the approaches available as well as the best approach depend on the application.
+It is not meant to promote any particular program organization.
+Other (better) organizations can exist, and the organizations possible as well as the best prganization depend on the application.

 ---
 {% include bookmark.html id="Listing F" %}

-##### Listing F: losing or gaining RVO ([run this code](https://godbolt.org/z/Sqy4Zh))
+##### Listing F: effect of code organization ([run this code](https://godbolt.org/z/HNCzvn))

 <div class="row">
 <div class="column-2" markdown="1">